 Seek ways to perform at least five favors every day.

 – Let someone go in front of you.

 – Pick up something that someone dropped.

 Of course, be appropriate, too.

-For example, pulling that weedy thing from your neighbor’s lawn may remove an expensive flower he planted to attract birds.
+For example, pulling that weedy plant from your neighbor’s lawn may remove an expensive flower she put there to attract birds.